 Digitainability for EuroTeQ Universities

 The “Student challenge: Digitainability for EuroTeQ Universities” project is funded by the EuroTeQ Teaching Fund.
 Prof. Dr. Stefan Wurster and Dr. Markus Siewert lead the interdisciplinary project, which will be carried out from June 2021 to February 2022.
-The project is supported by Pablo Conrat Fuentes.
+Pablo Conrat Fuentes supports the project.

 Project description